How to End a Message Effectively

 For more formal business messages, some appropriate sign-offs include “Warmest regards,” “Respectfully yours,” or simply “Sincerely.”

-Meanwhile, for friendly emails or notes sent to family and friends, you could use phrase such as “Love and light,” “Take care,” or even just a simple “Thanks.”
+Meanwhile, for hearty emails or notes sent to family and friends, you could use phrase such as “Love and light,” “Take care,” or even just a simple “Thanks.”

-No matter what type of message you write, always be sure to end it with a positive tone that will leave the reader feeling good about both yourself and your message.
+No matter what type of memo you develop, always be sure to finish it with a positive tone that will leave the reader feeling good about both yourself and your message.

-Sometimes you may want to go beyond the traditional letter ending and express your gratitude in a more unique and creative way.
+Sometimes you may want to go beyond the traditional letter closure and express your gratitude in a more unique and creative way.

-No matter what type of phrase you choose, taking the time to find an appropriate and meaningful sign-off will demonstrate your thoughtfulness and professionalism as a writer.
+No matter what type of phrase you choose, taking the time to find an appropriate and meaningful sign-off will demonstrate your thoughtfulness and qualification as an author.

-How to end a letter when you apply for a job
+How to close a letter when you apply for a job

-Use the following letter closings template when ending your letter:
+Use the following letter conclusions template when finishng your letter:

 Best regards,